vishalghule7/fanta-landing-page/README.md

-# fanta-landing-page
+# Fanta-Landing-Page

 Beatiful animated fanta landing page.Slowly sroll down to see the effects.

-# follow this link for demo
+# Follow this link for demo

 https://joyful-sunburst-d4ebce.netlify.app/